Cheapest Liability Car Insurance in Arizona (2026)

 Penalties for driving without liability insurance in Arizona

 Driving without liability insurance in Arizona can have steep penalties.
 You could face fines and suspension of your driver’s license, registration, and plates.
-You may also have to file an SR-22 certificate of financial responsibility.[2]
+You will also have to file an SR-22 certificate of financial responsibility.[2]

 Here’s how the penalties break down if you’re caught driving without liability insurance in Arizona.